1. Home

 This has a cumulative effect, which visualizes several layers of Swiss cheese stacked on each other.
 Each slice of Swiss cheese has holes (opportunities for errors).
 Some holes are large, and some are small, but each piece of Swiss cheese is unique.
 If you stack a second piece of Swiss cheese on top of the first, the likelihood of both pieces having a whole in the exact location decreases.
 If you add a third piece, that likelihood decreases even more.
 The prescriber is the first slice of Swiss cheese, the pharmacist is the second slice, and the nurse is typically the third slice.

-For high-risk medication, such as chemotherapy agents (cancer treatments), there are typically six slices of Swiss cheese or more (commonly two senior physicians, two pharmacists, and two nurses).
-Hospital pharmacists determine that the medication fulfills the ‘Five Rights’, meaning the drug is for the right patient, it is the right drug, it is the right dose, it is given in the right route, and it is given at the right time.
-Determining these five rights requires a high level of clinical expertise and knowledge gained through familiarity with the medication and the patient’s disease, syndrome, or condition, as well as the patient’s current physiology and organ system functionality.
+There are typically six slices of Swiss cheese or more for high-risk medication, such as chemotherapy agents (cancer treatments) (commonly two senior physicians, two pharmacists, and two nurses).
+Hospital pharmacists determine that the medication fulfills the ‘Five Rights’, meaning the drug is for the right patient, it is the right drug, it is the right dose, it is given in the correct route, and it is given at the right time.
+Determining these five rights requires a high level of clinical expertise and knowledge gained through familiarity with the medication, the patient’s disease, syndrome, or condition, and the patient’s current physiology and organ system functionality.

 Dispensing the Medication

 Dispensing medication in the hospital setting can be completely different than that in the retail setting.
-Whereas in the retail setting, medications are usually dispensed as full bottles, as a 30 or 90-day supply, and given orally.
-In a community setting, the condition is known and established, and the patient is generally stable.
+In retail, medications are usually dispensed as full bottles, as a 30- or 90-day supply, and given orally.
+The condition is known and established in a community setting, and the patient is generally stable.
 In the hospital setting, a condition or diagnosis may still be unknown.
 The patient’s condition (especially in the Emergency Department or Intensive Care Unit) may constantly change.
 Medications may be designed for as-needed use or use if the patient’s condition suddenly declines (crashes or decompensates).

 Medications may be for intravenous (IV) use or subcutaneous (SQ) use, or they may need to be infused over many hours (or even continuously).
 Patients who typically can take medications by mouth may require temporary feeding tubes or IV administration if they are sick.
-If patients cannot eat for several days, they will need to receive nutrition through an IV in the form of total parenteral nutrition (TPN).
-Medications are typically dispensed either as one dose or as 24 hours of dosing, as the patient’s status is constantly changing.
+If patients cannot eat for several days, they will need to receive an IV of total parenteral nutrition (TPN).
+Medications are typically dispensed either as one dose or 24 hours of dosing, as the patient’s status constantly changes.

 Therapeutic Drug Monitoring